 From Congress’s perspective, these tax benefits encouraged investors to participate in the QOZ program by helping to release capital otherwise locked up due to the investors’ unwillingness to trigger a capital gains tax.
 In summary, an investor is allowed to sell a capital asset (stock, bond, business, real estate, etc.), and invest those gains into a QOZ area investment.
 These gains would be deferred with part excluded from taxation if held for a period of time – currently through December 31, 2026.
 In addition, the gain on the underlying QOZ investment would be stepped-up (be tax-free) if held for a longer period of time.

 When the legislation passed in 2017, the rules were “fuzzy” making it hard for investors, promoters, and developers to understand how to structure these opportunities and investment funds (Qualified Opportunity Funds or “QOF”).
 They needed clarification from the IRS to better allow businesspeople, developers, and investors to deploy their capital while assuring that they would receive the statutory tax benefits that were outlined in the TCJA.

-At STA Wealth, we have been waiting for more clarification before recommending this strategy or any QOFs to our clients.
+At Avidian Wealth, we have been waiting for more clarification before recommending this strategy or any QOFs to our clients.
 We now have enough clarity to begin discussing this with our clients.
-In addition, STA Wealth has identified a few investment opportunities that will qualify for these tax benefits.
-If you have sold any capital assets for gains in the last 180 days (or plan to do so in the future), please contact your financial advisor at STA Wealth Management.
+In addition, Avidian Wealth has identified a few investment opportunities that will qualify for these tax benefits.
+If you have sold any capital assets for gains in the last 180 days (or plan to do so in the future), please contact your financial advisor at Avidian Wealth Management.
 Our team may be able to assist you and your tax-team to better determine if one of these QOF investment funds may be a good choice for your portfolio.